On the Limiting Shape of Young Tableaux Associated With Inhomogeneous Random Words: Random Young Diagrams and Inhomogeneous Words

 Its, Tracy and Widom ([\ref{ItTrWi}], [\ref{ItTrWi1}]) have obtained the limiting law of the length of the longest increasing subsequence of such a random word.
-To recall their result, let $\left(\xi_1,...,\xi_M\right)$ be the eigenvalues of an element of $\gpt$, written in such a way that $\left(\xi_1,...,\xi_M\right)$ $=\bigg(\xi_1^{d_1},...,\xi_{d_1}^{d_1},$ $...,\xi_1^{d_K},...,\xi_{d_K}^{d_K}\bigg)$, i.e., $\xi_1^{d_k},...,\xi_{d_k}^{d_k}$ are the eigenvalues of the $k$th block, $k=1,...,K$.
+To recall their result, let $\left(\xi_1,...,\xi_m\right)$ be the eigenvalues of an element of $\gpt$, written in such a way that $\left(\xi_1,...,\xi_m\right)$ $=\bigg(\xi_1^{d_1},...,\xi_{d_1}^{d_1},$ $...,\xi_1^{d_K},...,\xi_{d_K}^{d_K}\bigg)$, i.e., $\xi_1^{d_k},...,\xi_{d_k}^{d_k}$ are the eigenvalues of the $k$th block, $k=1,...,K$.
 Then (see [\ref{ItTrWi1}]), the limiting law of the length of the longest increasing subsequence, properly centered and normalized, is the law of $\underset{1\le i\le d_1}{\max}\xi_i^{d_1}$.
 A representation of this limiting law, as a Brownian functional is given in [\ref{HoLi}].
-A multidimensional Brownian functional representation of the whole tableaux associated to a Markovian random word is further given in [\ref{HoLi2}].
-Below, we recover the convergence of the whole tableau, in the iid nonuniform case via a different set of techniques which is related to the work of Baryshnikov [\ref{Bary}], Gravner, Tracy and Widom [\ref{GrTrWi}], Doumerc [\ref{Do}] and [\ref{HoLi2}].
+A multidimensional Brownian functional representation of the whole shape of the diagrams associated with a Markov random word is further given in [\ref{HoLi3}] (see also Chistyakov and G\"otze [\ref{CG}] or [\ref{HoLi2}] for the binary case).
+Below, we obtain the convergence of the whole shape of the diagrams, in the iid non-uniform case via a different set of techniques which is related to the work of Glynn and Whitt [\ref{GlWh}], Baryshnikov [\ref{Bary}], Gravner, Tracy and Widom [\ref{GrTrWi}] and Doumerc [\ref{Do}].

-Let $\big(\hat B^1(t), \hat B^2(t), ..., \hat B^M(t)\big)$ be the $M$-dimensional Brownian motion having covariance matrix
+Let $\big(\hat B^1(t), \hat B^2(t), ..., \hat B^m(t)\big)$ be the $m$-dimensional Brownian motion having covariance matrix

-For each $l=1,...,M$, there is a unique $1\le k\le K$ such that $p_{\tau(l)}=p^{(k)}$, and let
+For each $l=1,...,m$, there is a unique $1\le k\le K$ such that $p_{\tau(l)}=p^{(k)}$, and let

-where the set $J(l-m_k,d_k)$ consists of all the subdivisions $(t_j^i)$ of $[0,1]$, $1\le j\le l-m_k$, $0\le i\le d_k$, of the form:
+where the set $J(l-m_k,d_k)$ consists of all the subdivisions $(t_j^i)$ of $[0,1]$, $1\le i\le l-m_k$, $j\in \N$, of the form: